I’ve heard a bunch of different things about masturbation, and I’m so confused. Is masturbation bad for me?

 If you masturbate multiple times a day, most days, for a long time, OR you find yourself giving up activities you used to enjoy in favor of masturbating, you may be relying too much on masturbation to make you feel good.
 Take a break, and find something else you enjoy.
 Go for a run, have a one-minute dance party, chat with a good friend, journal, or do another activity that makes you feel good about yourself.
 Talk to your health care provider or a counselor about what you’re going through.

 Some people use porn (sexually explicit images or videos) to masturbate.
 That’s completely normal, but if you watch porn make sure you understand that it’s a fantasy, and is often different from real sex in a lot of ways.
-We talk more about porn here and here.
+Learn more about porn and why it’s not usually like real sex.

 If you’re 10-22 years old in NYC and have any other questions about masturbation, sexual health, sexuality, or anything else health-related, you can make an appointment at the Mount Sinai Adolescent Health Center for free, comprehensive, confidential health care.
 Our adolescent medicine specialists or health educators can answer any other questions you have—no judgment, no charge.